yizhoucc/auditory-foraging-IRC/README.md

-# Auditory-foraging-IRC---Toy-Problem
+# Auditory-foraging-IRC
-Using IRC to solve an auditory foraging toy problem.
+Using IRC to solve an auditory foraging problem.